torquefi/torque_contracts/contracts/TorqueProtocol/splitter/README.md

 ## Additional Notes

-Adjusting strategies or allocations post-deployment involves not only updating the strategies via `updateStrategies` but also potentially manually migrating funds to align with new ratios to ensure that the new strategy allocations reflect the updated investment goals.
+Adjusting strategies or allocations post-deployment involves not only updating the strategies via `updateStrategies` but also manually migrating funds to align with new ratios to ensure that the new strategy allocations reflect the updated investment goals.